 I’m sure the person thought I didn’t want to take the time, but the embarrassing truth was, I was taking TOO much time.
 Too much time to overthink what the “right” answer was, that I ended up giving no answer and offering no help.

 This post is my way of getting over the fact that I am not the best sewer.
 I’m not the best quilter.
 And I most definitely do not know what’s wrong with your sewing machine (so please oh please don’t ask me!).
 However, I’ve learned a few things over the last 15 years that may help.
 If you’ve been quilting for a while, this may be old news.
 But, hopefully, you’ll walk away with some tidbit of helpful advice.

 For my own organization, I’m going to list things by category (That way you can skim easier too.)
 Oh, and before I forget, if you would like a list of quilting terms, tools and supplies, visit this blog post.

 Needles, Rulers & Rotary Cutters

-- Needles: I like to use a regular universal 70/10 needle in my sewing machine when piecing quilt blocks.
+- Needles: I like to use a regular universal 80/12 needle in my sewing machine when piecing quilt blocks.
 When I machine quilt the three layer quilt sandwich, I I can usually keep the same needle or switch to a 90/14 because they punch through multiple layers of fabric with more ease.

-- Rulers: The longer you quilt, the more rulers you will acquire.
+- Rulers: Inevitably, the longer you quilt, the more rulers you acquire.
 If you’re new, I suggest starting with a 6” x 24” Omnigrid or Omnigrip.
 For more info on common ruler sizes, check out this blog post.